-Wildlife Volunteer Stewards help more than 1,000 injured, sick and orphaned wild animals every year!
-They also help educate visitors and callers about living with urban wildlife.
+Wildlife Support Stewards help hundreds of injured, sick and orphaned wild animals every year!

 The primary qualifications for support stewards are:

-- A genuine interest and a sincere commitment (minimum three months for support stewards and 6 months for care stewards).
+- A genuine interest and a sincere commitment (minimum three months).

 - Must commit to one 4-hour shift per week, the same day and time every week.

 - Have a current tetanus vaccination.

 - Must attend the orientation and basic skills and training class (3-4 hours on a Saturday).

 Wildlife Support Stewards provide support services for injured and sick wildlife.
 Duties include but are not limited to assisting in nursery feeding baby animals; cleaning in the hospital including wards, cages and enclosures; and sweeping, mopping and laundry.